Trekking in Sikkim Darjeeling

 Trek route from Sandakphu to Phalut on the Singalila Ridge

-The trekking distance from Sandakphu to Phalut is twenty-one kilometer, and is the most scenic part of the trk package, with panoramic view of Mount Everest and Kanchenjunga at every bend.
+The trekking distance from Sandakphu to Phalut is twenty-one kilometer, and is the most scenic part of the trek package, with panoramic view of Mount Everest and Kanchenjunga at every bend.
 But do carry enough drinking water to last the day, as this stretch of the trek route does not offer any available water sources.
 Lately, a tea shop has been set up on the Nepal side of the trekking trail half way between Sandakpu and Phalut, but the food is limited to noddle soup and tea.

 Highlights of the Trek